A Guide to Maintaining an Erection

 - Getting enough sleep every night

-- Cutting back on your alcohol intake (try to stick to less than 14 units per week)
+- Cutting back on alcohol.
+Try to stick to less than 14 units a week

-- Taking a break from activities like cycling (if you cycle more than 3 hours per week)
+- Taking a break from cycling, if you cycle more than 3 hours a week

-You should know yourself if you typically struggle with any of these, but even if you don’t, this is a good guide to follow so that you have the best possible chances of treating your ED.
+You’ll know if you particularly struggle with any of these.
+But any changes you can make can help give you the best possible chance of treating your ED.

 Can medication like Viagra help me maintain an erection?

-- Have had a recent stroke or heart attack
+- have recently had a heart attack or a stroke

-How to know if they're right for you – the easiest way to tell whether or not Viagra is suitable for you is to have a online doctor's assessment, or to ask your GP.
-If they decide that it could help you, and that it’s safe for you to take, you can get you medication.
-You can go through this process online using services like Superdrug Online Doctor.
+The easiest way to tell whether or not a medication like Viagra is suitable for you is to get assessed by your online doctor or GP.
+If they think it could help you, and that it’s safe for you to take, they’ll give you a prescription.

 Is my relationship the reason I can’t keep an erection?

-No, not necessarily – it’s possible for you to lose erections even when you are fully aroused and want to continue having sex with your partner.
+No, not necessarily.
+It’s possible, and very common, for people to lose erections even when they’re fully aroused and want to continue having sex with a partner.

 What if I can stay hard when I masturbate?

-If you can stay hard when you masturbate but you can’t stay hard during sex, this could be due to a number of different reasons.
+If you can stay hard when you masturbate but not during sex, this could be because of a number of different reasons.